Quantum autoencoders using mixed reference states: Acknowledgements

-This work was supported by the Australian Research Council's Future Fellowship funding scheme under Project FT220100656, and the Australian Research Council’s Discovery Projects funding scheme DP210101938, and U.S. Office of Naval Research Global under Grant N62909-19-1-2129, and the University of Melbourne through the establishment of the IBM Quantum Network Hub at the University.
+This work was supported by the Australian Research Council's Future Fellowship funding scheme under Project FT220100656, the Australian Research Council’s Discovery Projects funding scheme DP210101938, and the University of Melbourne through the establishment of the IBM Quantum Network Hub at the University.